CHÂTEAU MOUTON ROTHSCHILD 1986

 Adrian van Velsen - vvWine

-(07-2016) Strong Bordeaux red, almost no age tones.
-The nose is simply a spectacle, immensely deep, noble, smoky, dark fruity, blackberries, black currants, dark cherries, wonderful spice, cinnamon, then also eucalyptus, fir resin, it's enormously complex, a drug for the nose, I could sniff for hours .
-Firm on the palate, youthful, fresh and with very nice fruit at the beginning, dark berries again, sensationally dense, a lot of everything and nothing too much, very good balance, the wine has an impressive structure, strength and body and is at the same time enormously rich in finesse , finely woven tannins support the fruit.
-The finish is fresh, long-lasting and wonderfully balanced.
+Strong Bordeaux red, almost no signs of age.
+The nose is simply spectacular, immensely deep, noble, smoky, dark-fruited, blackberries, blackcurrants, dark cherries, wonderful spice, cinnamon, then also eucalyptus, pine resin, this is enormously complex, a drug for the nose, I could sniff for hours.
+On the palate taut, youthful, fresh and with very beautiful fruit on the attack, again dark berries, sensationally dense, plenty of everything and not too much of anything, very good balance, the wine has an imposing structure, power and body whilst being enormously rich in finesse, finely woven tannins support the fruit.
+Fresh on the finish, long-lasting and wonderfully balanced.

 98 / 100